Softball Coaching Staff

 HEAD SOFTBALL COACH

-Coach Thomas enters his fourth season as Head Coach for the Lady Commodores Softball Program.
+Coach Thomas enters his fifth season as Head Coach for the Lady Commodores Softball Program.

 During his first season as Head Coach, Thomas led his team to a record of 20-8 (0.714 winning %).
 Due to the covid-19 virus the 2019-2020 squad was unable to finish their season.